 All registrants of the NSCMIRTP have their name, registration number, registration status and expiry date made available to the public through the public register section of the NSCMIRTP website.
 All registered MIRTPs must renew their registration on an annual basis and ensure that all their information is kept up to date in their personal profile.

 NSCMIRTP registration is mandatory for all practicing medical imaging and radiation therapy professionals in Nova Scotia.
 You cannot begin working until you have received notification that your application has been approved.
 Applications require up to 10 business days to be processed.
 The registration year runs from January 1st to December 31st annually.
-Those that register mid-year will have dues pro-rated for the remainder of the year.
+Effective Jan 1st 2022 those registering between Jan 1st and April 30th will pay full annual fees.
+From May 1st to Dec 31t fees are prorated to 50% of the annual rate.
 Renewals with the NSCMIRTP open annually on October 1st and should be completed by November 1st each year.